Hugh Wilson (New Zealand botanist)

 Hugh Dale Wilson (born 1945) is a New Zealand botanist.
 He has written and illustrated a number of books about New Zealand plants, and manages Hinewai Reserve on Banks Peninsula.

 Early life and education

-Wilson was born in Timaru, and brought up in Christchurch by parents keen on the outdoors and camping; he attributes his love for birds to a family holiday to Stewart Island.
-He went to Elmwood District (later Normal) School, where he began drawing birds at an early age.
-Planting New Zealand native plants in his backyard to attract birds sparked his interest in botany.
-At St Andrews College he was Dux in 1962.
-He taught for Voluntary Service Overseas, the British scheme on which Volunteer Service Abroad was later to be based, in Sarawak on Borneo.
-After attending the University of Canterbury, he studied the botany of Stewart Island / Rakiura, and then the Aoraki / Mount Cook region, for several years.
-This was followed by a botanical survey of Banks Peninsula.
-He was awarded an honorary doctorate by Lincoln University in 2019.
+Hugh Wilson and his twin sister Hilary were born in Timaru in 1945, two of six children.
+His parents were both deeply religious, and his father, Malcolm Wilson, was a Presbyterian minister at Knox Church.
+The family moved to Christchurch in 1950, when Wilson was five years old.
+His parents were keen on the outdoors and camping and he attributes his love for birds to a family holiday to Stewart Island.
+Wilson attended Elmwood District (later Normal) School, where he began drawing birds at an early age.
+Planting New Zealand native plants in his St Albans backyard to attract birdlife sparked his interest in botany, as he found the plants themselves more interesting than birds.
+He attended St Andrews College, where he was caned for defacing his textbooks with drawings of birds and plants, and was awarded Dux in 1962.
+After high school, he taught for a year for Voluntary Service Overseas, the British scheme on which Volunteer Service Abroad was later to be based, in Sarawak on Borneo; after visiting the forests of Mount Kinabalu his interest in botany was confirmed.

+Wilson returned to study botany, English, and philosophy at the University of Canterbury, where he also from an interest in Māori culture began to learn Te Reo Māori, and graduated in 1968.
+Afterwards he travelled widely, participating in two mountaineering and scientific expeditions in the Peruvian Andes, lecturing at botanic gardens in North America, and bicycling through Britain and Europe in 1983.

+He is suspicious of modern technology, refusing to own a computer, television, digital camera, or mobile phone.
+His house has a land line telephone but no internet.
+The newsletter of the Maurice White Native Forest Trust, Pīpipi, is written and illustrated by hand and distributed to 2000 supporters only by paper mail.
+Wilson has not owned an automobile since the 1970s, preferring to cycle or take public transport, and for years made a seven-hour commute between Christchurch and Hinewai Reserve by bicycle.